vinhngx/CarND-Vehicle-Detection/writeup_template.md

 which reached a test accuracy of 98.99%, which is very promising.
 The training and validation log-loss and classification errors are plotted to inspect potential overfitting issues.

-I then proceed to training a larger ensemble, by lowering the learning and submsapling rates, in order to reduce overfitting.
+I then proceed to training a larger ensemble of 1000 trees, by lowering the learning and submsapling rates, in order to reduce overfitting.

  ```python
  model2 = xgb.XGBClassifier(